-But, no. The marketing team and this guy had a view that their role was to drive consumers through a branded journey.
+But, no. This guy had a view that his role was to drive consumers through a branded journey.
 And that “sales” would take care of themselves after this.

-In the end, they were on board and helped us deliver a strong joined up digital customer experience.
+In the end, together, we delivered a strong joined up digital customer experience.

 “It hasn’t worked in other companies”

-This was a disappointing bit of feedback to get, as it came from the global head of digital.
+This was disappointing feedback, as it came from the global head of digital.
 She rightly pointed out a few other FMCG businesses had tried to launch online stores.
+And failed.

 However, when we looked at the case studies she shared, their business model was different from ours.
-They were also in markets and categories that had a very different context to our project.
+They were also in markets and categories with a very different context to our project.

-Our response on that one was to acknowledge the lessons from the case studies.
+Our response was to acknowledge the lessons from the case studies.
 We said, where we could, we’d apply them into our project.

 We knew the pay-off time would be longer.
 So, we ran the project in a much lower-cost and lean way.
 We ran it “small” as a pilot.
 There was a definite test and learn approach.